stelzinga/MF/Management_Framework.md

 - Long term loans
 - Bond Issuance

-Short Term Loans
+#### Short Term Loans
 A short term loan is what it says: it is borrowing money to return shortly (days, weeks).
 Because they are short term there are often less conditions involved.

-Purchase on Credit
+#### Purchase on Credit
 Credit purchases are a form of passive funding, effectively, a Cash outlay now is deferred to later.

-Bank Overdrafts
+#### Bank Overdrafts
 Overdrafts are a form of active funding and an indirect form of short term borrowing trough the bank.

-Long Term Loans
+#### Long Term Loans
 Long Term loans can go by different names.
 Often the amounts are high and are versus one single loan writer like a bank.
 Because of the size some form of collateral is often required to protect the loan writer.

-Bond Issuance
+#### Bond Issuance
 A Bond Issuance is a form of long term loan, but instead of being written against a single counterparty it is distributed to many counterparts.
 Bonds don't involve collateral.

 ### Equity
-The difference between Assets and Liabilities represents the net worth of the Venture.
-For non-listed companies i.e., sole-proprietorship this net-worth is often called Capital.
-If a Venture has issued Shares through an incorporation process the term Equity is used instead of Capital.
-The notion of Capital or Equity, is important and used in many different manners.
-In all cases, the underlying concepts are similar: it is the Net Worth of a Venture capable of generating further Profit as well as capable of absorbing losses.
-The former can be achieved by reinvesting Profit in one or more aspects of the Operations, thus generating more Revenue or reduction Cost or Risk.
+The difference between Assets and Liabilities represents the net worth of the Venture called Equity.
+Equity allows a Venture to generate further Profit as well as to absorb losses.
+The former can be achieved by reinvesting Profit in one or more aspects of the Operations, thus generating more Revenue or reduction of Cost or Risk.
 Losses can be absorbed by eating into reserves, suspending dividend payments or writing down equity (Choudhry, 2012).
-In the capital structure, the rights of capital creditors, including equity holders, are subordinated to senior creditors and deposit holders.
-A capital base that is not sufficient to absorb losses and still maintains the viability of the bank as a going concern is inadequate and not fit for purpose and will face bankruptcy.
+Equity is recorded on the right side of the Balance Sheet and is maintained through Business Function Finance.

 Equity has several types:
 - Preferred Stock
 - Shares issued a.k.a.
 Common Stock
 - Retained Earnings
 - Reserves

-Preferred Stock
+#### Preferred Stock
 Shares issued that rank before Common stock, but after Bonds in case of bankruptcy.
 They pay dividends, but offer no voting rights.

-Common Stock
+#### Common Stock
 Common stock represents basic ownership in a Corporation.
 It is the residual corporate interest that bears the ultimate risk of loss, as it is subordinate to all preferred stock.
 Common stock gives voting rights to the holders.

-Retained Earnings
+#### Retained Earnings
 Retained earnings represent the portion of Net Income that has been reinvested  into the business rather than distributed to shareholders as dividends.
 On the Balance Sheet it represents the amount of profits a company has accumulated over time and has chosen to keep, rather than paying out.

-Reserves
+#### Reserves
 Reserves represent a portion of earnings that are set aside for future use, most often for a specific purpose.
 There are several types of Reserves possible:
 - Revenue Reserves: created from Operations
 - Capital Reserves: created from Capital transactions e.g., sale of shares above par value.
 - Legal Reserves: a buffer to be set aside under some law
 - General Reserves: a general buffer not for a specific purpose

-The Processes involved in issuing Shares is discussed in Financing, see [### Financing].
-More generally speaking, a Manager, in particular at higher levels, are expected to understand the relationship between Assets, Liabilities, Equity and Profitability as well as the different forms of Equity and how they help maintain a financially healthy Venture.
+The Processes involved in issuing shares is discussed in Financing later in this note.
+Generally speaking, a Manager, in particular at higher levels, are expected to understand the relationship between Assets, Liabilities, Equity and Profitability as well as the different forms of Equity and how they help maintain a financially healthy Venture.
 ________________________________________
 ## Results
-There are three key results fron the performance of the Processes in Operations.
+There are three key results from the performance of the Processes in Operations.
 Revenue is the reason why Venture's exist in the first place (at least for commercial Ventures).
-The other two, Cost and Risk, are undesired consequences of performing Processes using Resources.
+The other two, Cost and Risk, are undesired consequences of performing Processes using Resources within the constraints imposed on the performance of the Processes, often coming from the Environment.

 ### Revenue
-Revenue is the result of the Run.
-It explains how production and sales of Services or Products contribute to Income of the Venture.
+Revenue is principally the result of the Run.
 Understanding of Revenue drivers and its evolution and future expectations of Revenue is key to Management.
 Although the core activity of a Venture is to generate Revenue from the Run, other forms of Revenue can occur.
 For example the sale of an Activity may yield Revenue, but will also subsequently yield a loss of Revenue that Activity generated.
 Revenue is often net of Cost Of Good Sold or other contra revenues, see below.
+Revenues are recorded on the Income Statement and are maintained through Business Function Finance.

 ### Cost
 Operations creates Cost in different forms: